valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

   was conflicting with styling imported by [ng-multiselect-dropdown](https://www.npmjs.com/package/ng-multiselect-dropdown).
   Its class names have been made more specific in order to avoid these styling conflicts.

+* **Creating a process link with plugins will now only show plugin configurations with actions**

+  The Form links Plugin page used to show all plugin configurations but some of those configurations turned out to be unusable because the Plugin doesn't support any actions.
+The action needs to be selected on the second step of the modal.

+  To prevent this the modal will now only show plugin configurations that support actions

 ## Breaking changes

 The following breaking changes were introduced: